 The game which bought the incredible 49 match run to an end, was won by Manchester United at Old Trafford under controversial circumstances.
 Wayne Rooney dived to win a penalty, and Man United fan Mike Riley ensured the day was all about him as usual.

-In 2006, Arsene Wenger steered The Gunners to a Champions League final, where we were just 13 minutes away from winning the trophy.
+In 2006, Arsene Wenger steered The Gunners to a Champions League final, where we were just 13 minutes away from winning the trophy for the first and only time.
 Sol Campbell had put us 1-0 up but we had to endure most of the game with only 10 men after Jens Lehmann was sent off.
-Robert Pires was the makeweight for the substitution of Manuel Almunia, and Thierry Henry was so upset that his French mate went off he missed about 12 1-on-1’s on purpose and joined Barcelona to celebrate.
+Robert Pires was the makeweight for the substitution of Manuel Almunia, and Thierry Henry was so upset that his French mate went off he missed about 12 1-on-1’s on purpose and joined Barcelona to celebrate shortly after.

-In the summer of 2006, as he had no football to worry about he set about building The Emirates Stadium for Arsenal, and he even had time to turn Highbury into flats before the season began again.
+In the summer of 2006, as he had no football to worry about he set about building The Emirates Stadium for Arsenal, and he even had time to turn Highbury into flats before the season began again as it does most years.

 The move to The Emirates meant we had no money for players, and we had to sell any decent players we had to be able to pay Wenger’s Wickes and B&Q store cards off.